 The UK's ring-fencing regime requires banking groups within the scope of the ring-fencing requirements (those with more than £25 billion of core retail deposits) to split out their retail banking activities from their investment banking activities.
+This threshold is set to rise from £25 billion to £35 billion.

-HM Treasury was required to appoint an independent panel before 1 January 2021 to review the operation of the regime.
-The panel, led by Keith Skeoch, published its report in March 2022, noting that the regime has been beneficial for financial stability and should be retained, but that its benefit is likely to reduce with time once the UK's resolution regime is fully embedded.
+The independent panel appointed by HM Treasury to review the operation of the regime, led by Keith Skeoch, published its report in March 2022.
+The panel noted that the regime has been beneficial for financial stability and should be retained, but that its benefit is likely to reduce with time once the UK's resolution regime is fully embedded.
 The panel made some recommendations for reforms to the scope of the regime, the scope of excluded activities, the restrictions on servicing relevant financial institutions and the ability of firms to establish operations or service customers outside the EEA.